State Delegate Ben Kramer’s

-Currently, no standards exist for these painful and sometimes life threatening procedures.
-They are frequently performed by unqualified people using inappropriate and painful methods.
+Before passage of this bill, no standard existed for these painful and sometimes life threatening procedures.
+They were frequently performed by unqualified people using inappropriate and painful methods.

-This legislation will bring an end to what has been a consistent top 10 consumer complaint known as “cramming.”
+This legislation brought an end to what had been a consistent top 10 consumer complaint known as “cramming.”
 Cramming is the practice of placing an unapproved charge on a person’s phone bill for a service or item that the consumer never requested.

 This legislation created a process for ensuring that any charges on a consumer’s phone bill were actually requested and approved by the customer and affords a method for restitution to the consumer should they be crammed in the future.

 The passage of this legislation made Maryland one of only a handful of states to have successfully addressed this problem.

 Homeowner’s Insurance-Notification of Dog Breed Specific Coverage Limitations

 This law requires insurance companies in Maryland, who provide homeowner’s insurance, to notify the insured at the inception of the policy, and at least once a year, if the insurer has dog injury liability limitations and if they exclude coverage based on a particular breed of dog.
 If there are breed specific limitations, the insurer must list the excluded breeds in the required notifications.

 Disreputable home improvement contractors continue to prey on consumers, particularly our seniors, using high pressure tactics during door to door sales in an effort to have the consumer sign a contract for services.
 Often the work covered by the contract is unnecessary and/or significantly over priced.